Susan is a registered nurse (RN). She has more than 16 years of experience working in the healthcare profession in a variety of roles.

 Waders – if you plan to fish Rivers or anywhere you will be going into the water waders are a necessity.
 They will keep your legs dry and warm.
 The nice thing about waders is they are now making many durable waders designed especially for a woman.
 They have waists designed for a woman’s curves and colors that are pretty.
 A wader will come in stocking foot (without boots) or with the boots attached (read the note on felt footed).

 Wading Boots – If you have stocking foot waders you will need boots or shoes to wear in the water.
-They come in felt bottoms, rubber bottom or with metal studs.
+They come in felt bottoms, rubber bottoms or with metal studs.

 Purchasing a Fly Rod